sohsag/ecc521/README.md

-# Sage implementation of Edwards curve
+# Sage implementation of Weierstrass, Edwards and Montgomery.

-## To make changes in edwards521.py
+## To make changes, edit the code and run the shellscript
 ```shell
 sh compile.sh
 ```